 In the past decade, wildfires have increased in frequency and severity, burning 57 percent more land than in the previous four decades, the fire season is two months longer, and the average size of fires is five times greater than in the 1970s.
 In order to protect communities in the wildland urban interface, significant levels of funding – particularly wildfire prevention – is needed to address this increase in frequency and severity of wildfires.

-Moreover, communities surrounded by public lands are hurting economically when the U.S. Forest Service and Department of Interior transfer funding away from important functions like fire prevention and maintenance on recreation infrastructure for fire suppression.
+Communities surrounded by public lands hurt economically when the U.S. Forest Service and Department of Interior transfer funding away from important functions like fire prevention and maintenance on recreation infrastructure for fire suppression.